What Is Bodily Injury Liability Coverage?

 Consider an umbrella policy if you:

 To qualify, most insurers require underlying auto liability limits of at least 250/500 and homeowners liability of at least $300,000.
-Learn more about how umbrella insurance works with your auto policy to see if it's the right move for you.
+Learn more about umbrella insurance for auto and how it factors into your total liability strategy.
+You can also review property damage liability limits to make sure your whole policy is aligned.

 Frequently Asked Questions